byronwall/react-ts-viewer/docs/prd/01-treemap/notes.md

 Design:

-- Set a min size to prevent things from getting too small
+- Set a min size to prevent things from getting too small - really need a min height - some examples have whitespace and small nodes
 - Reduce border weight & recursion outline
   - 2 px borders for every level generate moiré patterns; switch to 1 px for children and 0 px for leaves, or draw only the hovered branch.
 - Make the file path scannable